carpentries-incubator/reproducible-publications-quarto/episodes/07-plots-figures.md

 1. Code Chunks
 2. Inline Code

 First, we're going to talk about code chunks for including substantial portions of code into our narrative such as to generate figures and plots.
 There are a plethora of options that become available to us when using code chunks so this tends to be the more complex part of Quarto documents.
 Now, sometimes you just need to do a quick calculation - like a count of total observations in your data or the mean of one of your variables.
-In those cases, it may not be worth setting up a code chunk to calculate those values, so after code chunkss we will see how to add inline code - which allows one to add a quick line of code or single function to be executing within the text portion of the document.
-But let's start with code chunkss.
+In those cases, it may not be worth setting up a code chunk to calculate those values, so after code chunks we will see how to add inline code - which allows one to add a quick line of code or single function to be executing within the text portion of the document.
+But let's start with code chunks.

 ## Inserting Code Chunks

-Code chunks (also called "code chunkss") are the preferred option when you need to do something more sophisticated with your code than inline code, such as building plots or tables.
+Code chunks (also called "code blocks") are the preferred option when you need to do something more sophisticated with your code than inline code, such as building plots or tables.
 They also incorporate syntax which allows modifications to how that code is rendered and styled in your final output.
 We’ll learn more about that as we walk through the “anatomy” of a code chunk.

 ### Start a new .qmd File
 First, though, let's open a new `.qmd` document to get a look at how code chunk work before integrating them into our paper.